bcbro2021/Doomu-chan-Engine/README.md

 # DOOMU CHAN(づ｡◕‿‿◕｡)づ
-a not so versatile doom based engine being made with c and glut
+a not so versatile doom (more like wolfenstein but im gonna make it like doom sooner or later) based engine being made with c and glut

 ## Try it out
 Dependencies: